Implementing Partner:

 Goal:

-The project aims to recover and maintain stable, genetically diverse populations of Amur tigers and leopards within the historical range of both big cats.
+The project aims to recover and maintain stable, genetically diverse populations of Amur leopards within their historical range.

 Background: